Privacy Statement of

 Legal basis for data management: based on the legal title of the contract.
 The information may also be provided in the contract.
 The provision of the data is a condition for the provision of the contracted service.

-Recipient of the data: The recipient of the personal data is the data processing partner of the Service Provider that makes and facilitates online shopping and billing.
+Recipient of the data: The recipient of the personal data is the data processing partner of the Service Provider that makes and facilitates online shopping, billing and shipping procedures.
 The data subject may pay the fee for the service by credit card or bank transfer.
 The recipient of the payment data being the data processor contracted with the Service Provider for the execution of payment services.
 The Service Provider does not see payment data, we only receive a code that is linked to the payment through the data processor but is not traceable to the natural person.
 The payment processor shall have the necessary security and IT measures and systems in place to ensure the secure handling of payment data.
-If required in the event of a temporary disruption or other failure of the payment service system, the Service Provider shall keep the payment data encrypted.
+If required in the event of a temporary disruption or other failure of the payment service system, - if online payment can be secured - the Service Provider shall keep the payment data encrypted.

 Duration of data storage: Credit card data will be encrypted and disclosed only for the purpose of the transaction and only by authorized persons.
 Once the service has been completed, the data will no longer be disclosed or accessed.
 Data will be deleted after 8 years.